Drug updated on 12/11/2024

 - This summary is based on the review of eight systematic review(s)/meta-analysis(es).
 [1-8]

-- Home injections of SSAs (lanreotide Autogel/Depot or octreotide LAR) in patients with acromegaly and NETs (neuroendocrine tumors) resulted in comparable disease control to healthcare-setting injections, with high treatment adherence reported in acromegaly patients receiving lanreotide at home.
+- Home injections of somatostatin analogs (SSAs) (lanreotide Autogel/Depot (LAN) or octreotide long-acting release (OCT LAR)) in patients with acromegaly and neuroendocrine tumors (NETs) resulted in comparable disease control to healthcare-setting injections, with high treatment adherence reported in acromegaly patients receiving lanreotide at home.

-- Patient preferences leaned towards LAN (lanreotide autogel/depot) over OCT LAR (octreotide long-acting release) in 4 out of 5 studies, with factors like fewer technical issues, reduced pain, better emotional quality, time savings, convenience, and greater independence influencing treatment experience.
+- Patient preferences leaned towards LAN over OCT LAR in 4 out of 5 studies, with factors like fewer technical issues, reduced pain, better emotional quality, time savings, convenience, and greater independence influencing treatment experience.

-- Combination therapy of SRLs and pegvisomant showed the highest effectiveness for IGF-1 control in acromegaly patients, with pegvisomant alone outperforming OCT LAR and LAN in unselected patients.
+- Combination therapy of somatostatin receptor ligands (SRLs) and pegvisomant showed the highest effectiveness for Insulin-like Growth Factor-1 (IGF-1) control in acromegaly patients, with pegvisomant alone outperforming OCT LAR and LAN in unselected patients.

 - The incidence of non-serious adverse events was similar between home and healthcare administration settings for somatostatin analog injections.